samjones00/get-random-users/README.md

 # Get Random Users

 ## Features

-* Filenames and number of requests are configurable
+* Filenames, number of requests, etc are configurable
 * Moved all code into their own services to make it easier to test
 * Added unit tests for the services
+* Added DelegatingHandler to handle http client logging
-* Text file logging
+* Added text file logging
+* Added rate limiting, as making 5 requests in parallel was hitting the rate limit and causing a 502 to be returned
 * Escaping the application (<kbd>CTRL</kbd>+<kbd>C</kbd>) terminates the async requests and application gracefully

 ## Getting started